-4. Routine is important
+4. Routine is important for a blind dog

 Try not to make any household changes without introducing your dog to them carefully.
 Don’t always shuffle your furniture around, this will confuse your dog’s mental map and could stress them out or increase the chance of an injury.

 If you have children or messy housemates, encourage them to always tidy up after themselves.
-An unexpected toy or pulled out chair in their path can cause confusion and disorientation for your dog.
+An unexpected toy or pulled out chair in their path can cause confusion and disorientation for your blind dog.

-Always feed and water your dog in the same place so they know how to navigate there when they need to.
+Always feed and water your blind dog in the same place so they know how to navigate there when they need to.

-When you go out on walks, whilst it is nice to give them new experiences, for the day to day it is good to stick to a usual walk which your dog will be able to get used to and it will make it easier for them to relax and enjoy their surroundings.
+When you go out on walks, whilst it is nice to give them new experiences, for the day to day it is good to stick to a usual walk which your blind dog will be able to get used to and it will make it easier for them to relax and enjoy their surroundings.

-Always keep water bowls located in the same position in the yard and house to allow your dog to know where they can access them
+Always keep water bowls located in the same position in the yard and house to allow your blind dog to know where they can access them

-5. Consider the importance of clear vocal commands & gentle touch
+5. Consider the importance of clear vocal commands & gentle touch with a blind dog

 When a dog loses their sight they can go through an initial period of feeling, understandably, very disoriented and they can be more anxious and fearful than normal.
-Your dog will need to rely much more on vocal commands rather than visual cues and touch prompts can also be very useful (although these should be introduced in a way that will not startle your dog, particularly if they are sound sensitive).
+Your blind dog will need to rely much more on vocal commands rather than visual cues and touch prompts can also be very useful (although these should be introduced in a way that will not startle your dog, particularly if they are sound sensitive).
 You may need to start using useful guidance prompts.
-Giving your dog a relaxing massage can be a way to help them associate touch with something positive too.
+Giving your blind dog a relaxing massage can be a way to help them associate touch with something positive too.

 Clicker training can be even more useful with a blind dog as the consistent and clear marker is very useful for your dog to listen out for.
 For more information on how this type of training works read our Clicker Training 101 article.

-If you are using touch to help with guiding your dog, make sure that they are comfortable with this first.
+If you are using touch to help with guiding your blind dog, make sure that they are comfortable with this first.
 If they startle easily, approach them slowly and make them aware you are there with some chatter.
 Everytime you touch them pair this with giving them a tasty treat so that they always know that contact equals something good.

-It can be useful to teach your dog a hand touch command and this can allow you to guide them around new places by following your hand.
+It can be useful to teach your blind dog a hand touch command and this can allow you to guide them around new places by following your hand.

-6. Handy commands
+6. Handy commands for blind dogs

 “Watch/Wait” is a common one, used when teaching them they are coming towards an obstruction in their path and that they need to slow down/move.
-This one is often best introduced when your dog is on the lead as you can use this to help gently guide them and indicate in the beginning when you wish them to stop.
+This one is often best introduced when your blind dog is on the lead as you can use this to help gently guide them and indicate in the beginning when you wish them to stop.
 When they respond to the command make sure you reward them with a tasty treat so that they understand they are offering the desired behaviour.

 “Step up/down” is another commonly used ones for helping dogs navigate stairs.
 We always suggest that access to stairs is limited until you are very confident that your dog knows where they are and how to safely navigate them.

-“Free” is a useful one for allowing your dog to understand they are in an large, unobstructed space.
-Whilst we don’t recommend walking your blind dog off leash generally, if you can find a totally secure and enclosed open space then it can be nice to allow your dog some off-leash freedom, everytime you let them off here and you use the word “free” they will hopefully start to associate the space with somewhere they can let off some steam.
+“Free” is a useful one for allowing your blind dog to understand they are in an large, unobstructed space.
+Whilst we don’t recommend walking your blind dog off leash generally, if you can find a totally secure and enclosed open space then it can be nice to allow your blind dog some off-leash freedom, everytime you let them off here and you use the word “free” they will hopefully start to associate the space with somewhere they can let off some steam.

-If you can find a safe and secure enclosed space to allow your dog some off-leash freedom this can be a really great thing
+If you can find a safe and secure enclosed space to allow your blind dog some off-leash freedom this can be a really great thing

-7. Utilise their other senses
+7. Utilise the other senses of the blind dog

 Dogs already have a super strong sense of smell.
 When they lose their sight, their other senses can become even more heightened.
 This can be really helpful for helping them orientate themselves around the house and garden.